Altinn/altinn-studio-docs/content/app/development/ux/components/checkbox/_index.en.md

 The checkbox comes with a pre-filled value (3) which is the data that is stored when the user makes a selection.
  The value can be changed as you like.
- If the compoent is connected to a data model, the value(s) must correspond with the data type (e.g. boolean, string, number) specified in the model.
+ If the component is connected to a data model, the value(s) must correspond with the data type (e.g. boolean, string, number) specified in the model.

 ![Manually adding options](manually-add-options.png)